ibm-cds-labs/accessing-on-premise-data-sources/README.md

 ### Binding user-provided services

-On-premise data sources are typically exposed to Bluemix applications using user-provided services, as described in the tutorial.
+On-premises data sources are typically exposed to Bluemix applications using user-provided services, as described in the tutorial.
 By default, no services are bound to this application and the tool therefore won't run any tests.
 To validate that an application can successfully use the user-provided services that you have defined, bind them to this application using the Bluemix web console or the Cloud Foundry CLI client.

 #### Binding user-provided services using the Bluemix web console
   * [Log in to Bluemix](https://console.ng.bluemix.net/).